robert-marik/resistograph_meets_tomograph/docs/talk.md

 <div class="box-adv">

+- First run takes minutes, later runs take ms
 - No Python install required
 - No dependency issues
 - Works on Win / Mac / Linux
-- First run takes minutes, later runs take ms

 </div>

+- In some fields, it is required to provide the compute capsule to the reviewer (Code Ocean).

 ---